Skip to Content

 7. Ride!

-That’s why we recommend checking the My Disney Experience app the night before to confirm that you have everything ready to go.
+You can use the My Disney Experience app the night before to confirm that you have everything ready to go.

 2. Decide on which drop(s) you plan to attempt to join the Virtual Queue

-• If you are only planning to try for the free virtual queue and you are not planning to pay for an Individual Lightning Lane selection, you should definitely try at 7 a.m. so that you’ll still have the 1 p.m. drop as an option if you aren’t successful at the first one.
+• If you are only planning to try for the free virtual queue AND you are not planning to pay for an Individual Lightning Lane selection, you should definitely try at 7 a.m. so that you’ll still have the 1 p.m. drop as an option if you aren’t successful at the first one.
 Remember, you must tap into the park prior to 1 p.m. if you want to try to join the virtual queue at the 1 p.m. drop.
 (Disney officially states guests must be inside the park for the 1 p.m. drop, but we’ve learned that as long as you’ve tapped into the park, you can try to join the virtual queue at 1 p.m. from anywhere.)

 tron virtual queue and individual lightning lane information

 • If you are traveling with more than 1 person that can help you book, and your plan is to try to snag a spot in the virtual queue AND purchase an Individual Lightning Lane spot (so you can ride 2 times), as long as you both have your own My Disney Experience accounts, and you are connected as “Friends and Family“, you can divide up the tasks and have one person do each thing right at 7 a.m.
-That way if something goes wrong and you aren’t successful then, you’ll have another chance at the virtual queue at the 1 p.m. drop.
-You must tap into the park prior to 1 p.m. if you want to try to join the virtual queue at the 1 p.m. drop.
-(Disney officially states guests must be inside the park for the 1 p.m. drop, but we’ve learned that as long as you’ve tapped into the park, you can try to join the virtual queue at 1 p.m. from anywhere.)

-• If you are the only one who will be trying to snag the virtual queue and you also want to purchase an Individual Lightning Lane spot (so you can ride twice), purchase the Individual Lightning Lane first (because they are generally easier to snag at 7 a.m. than the virtual queue spots are) and then try for a spot in the virtual queue at the 1 p.m. drop.
+• If you are the only one attempting to snag the virtual queue AND you also want to purchase an Individual Lightning Lane spot (so you can ride twice), purchase the Individual Lightning Lane first (because they are generally easier to snag at 7 a.m. than the virtual queue spots are) and then try for a spot in the virtual queue at the 1 p.m. drop.
 You must tap into the park prior to 1 p.m. if you want to try to join the virtual queue at the 1 p.m. drop.
 (Disney officially states guests must be inside the park for the 1 p.m. drop, but we’ve learned that as long as you’ve tapped into the park, you can try to join the virtual queue at 1 p.m. from anywhere.)

 1 pm virtual queue drop time for tron